rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

     <img width="10%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/Dock-square.png" alt="Dock icon to show all applications">
 </p>

 If there are too many to display, a column of circles will appear at the bottom of the screen and arrows on the right side.
 You can scroll down with the mouse button or click on one of the circles to jump to the next page.
-Below is a screenshot with frequent selected.
 As you can see, it’s very easy to open applications in Ubuntu.

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/frequent-new.png" alt="Installed Applications">